venkatkapil24/Te-PIGS-spectroscopy-tutorial/README.md

 # Quantum vibrational spectroscopy using Te PIGS

-Here is a demonstration of the temperature elevation (Te) path-integral coarse-graining simulation (PIGS) methods [1] for estimating the vibrational spectrum of liquid water at 300 K by machine learning an effective potential that incorporates quantum nuclear effects.
-Follow this procedure to simulate approximate quantum dynamics of any system (for spectroscopy and transport).
+Here is a demonstration of the temperature elevation (Te) path-integral coarse-graining simulation (PIGS) methods [1] for estimating the vibrational spectrum of liquid water at 300 K. We do so by machine learning an effective potential that incorporates quantum nuclear effects and performing molecular dynamics.
+Follow this procedure to simulate the approximate quantum dynamics of any system (for spectroscopy and transport).

 ![A schematic of the PIGS approach](PIGS.png)